Sex toy thrown near Indiana's Sophie Cunningham during game in Los Angeles

 A sex toy landed near Indiana's Sophie Cunningham after it was thrown from the stands in Los Angeles while the Fever played the Sparks on Tuesday night.

 The incident in Los Angeles occurred with 2:05 left in the second quarter with the object landing in the lane near Cunningham, who had been vocal on social media about fans throwing the toys on the court.
-Kelsey Plum kicked it into the stands.
+The Fever forward jumped back in surprise and then Kelsey Plum kicked it into the stands.

+“I think its ridiculous, it's dumb, it's stupid,” Sparks coach Lynne Roberts said.
+“It's also dangerous and players' safety is number one.
+Respecting the game.
+All those things.
+I think it's really stupid.”

+Plum added that she thought both teams did a great job “playing on, don’t give it any attention.
+The refs too, I really appreciate them too, was just like hey let’s go.”

 Cunningham walked over to the Sparks bench and was laughing about it.